-With credit card issuers, money doesn't always equal power.
-Several laws exist that protect the rights of consumers with credit cards.
-Become familiar with your credit card rights.
+When dealing with credit card issuers, money doesn't always equal power.
+Ultimately, you're just a drop in their enormous financial ocean.
+Thankfully, though, several laws exist that protect the rights of consumers with credit cards.
+As a cardholder, you should be familiar with these rights.
 You never know when you’ll need to remind a credit card company to follow the law.

 Credit card issuers have to tell you the result of your credit card application within 30 days.
-If your application is turned down, they must tell you why and give you 60 days to find out why your application was turned down.
-You’re also entitled to a free credit score if your credit card application is denied or if you’re approved but on less favorable terms.
+If they turn down your application without giving you a reason, you have 60 days to request an explanation, which they must provide.
+You’re also entitled to a free credit score if your credit card application is denied or you’re approved with less favorable terms.

-If your credit card is used without your consent, you can reduce your liability for the charges by taking certain actions.
-First, you should report your credit card missing as soon as possible.
-You won’t be responsible for any of the charges if you report your stolen credit card before the thief gets a chance to use it, but you could be liable for up to $50 if you’re late reporting the loss.
-You’re not liable at all for charges made using just your credit card number when you still have the credit card in your possession.
+If your credit card is used without your consent, you can reduce your liability for the charges.
+Report your credit card missing as soon as you discover that it's lost.
+You won’t be responsible for any of the unauthorized charges if you report your stolen card before the thief gets a chance to use it, but you could be liable for up to $50 if you’re late reporting the loss.
+You’re not responsible for any charges made using your credit card number while you still have the credit card in your possession.

-Your credit card issuer may report details about your credit card and your payment history to a credit bureau, also called a credit reporting agency or credit bureau.
-You have the right to view your credit report and make sure the information reported about your credit card is accurate.
+Your credit card issuer may report details about your credit card and your payment history to a credit bureau, also called a credit reporting agency.
+You have the right to request one free copy of your credit report every 12 months from each of the three nationwide bureaus (Equifax, Experian, and TransUnion).
+Take advantage of this right to make sure the information that your creditors report is accurate.
 You can dispute any inaccurate information with the credit bureau or with the credit card issuer.

-Dealing With a Violation of Your Credit Card Rights
+How to Deal With a Violation of Your Rights